own2pwn/app-osx/README.md

 ----------------------------------------
 Desktop application &amp; system wide contextual menu integration for PrYv.

-**Current version :** iteration 3
+**Current version :** iteration 4

 ##Overview
 Use the status menu to access the general features.
 From here, you can create a note, pryv some files, display information about your account (in the console), delete all the events and access the [PrYv website](http://www.pryv.net).
-It currently only works offline.
+It is also possible to drag and drop files on the Dock tilde or the status menu icon to pryv files and folder.

+At this stage of development, it only works in offline mode.
 The online connection to an account will be implemented really soon.

 ##Details
 The first time you'll launch the application, just enter a random username and token.
 It has no influence for the moment.
 Once connected, you can create some personal notes and pryv any files and folder.
 They follow the *event* structure of the PrYv API, storing a timestamp, tags, folder, etc...

-###Note
-A note is composed by :

-- Title : *optional*
-- Content : *required*
-- Folder : *optional*
-- Tags : *optional*

 ###File
 When pryving a file, you can choose multiple files and folders.
 The hierarchical structure of all the subfiles is stored in the name of those ones in the form :